-- (2) "Non-work areas" are defined as the station dayroom, kitchen, dormitory, and bathrooms. - 32.2 No City equipment or vehicles shall be used for Union activities. - 32.3 No union meetings or other Union business shall be conducted on City Fire Department premises, except as provided in 32.2, above.
+32.2 No City equipment or vehicles shall be used for Union activities unless approved by the Fire Chief.

+32.3 No union meetings or other Union business shall be conducted on City Fire Department premises, except as provided in 32.1(2), above.